Dec 18, 2025 |

 For talent acquisition leaders, asynchronous interviews are a tactical lever to scale screening without compromising fairness.
 They are especially valuable in high-volume hiring and roles that rely on consistent competency assessment.

-Asynchronous interviews let candidates record answers to predetermined questions on their own schedule while reviewers watch those answers later.
-They are also known as one-way interviews.
+Asynchronous interviews allow candidates to record answers to predefined questions on their own schedule, while recruiters review responses later.
+They are also known as one-way video interviews and are widely used in remote hiring.

-No. They are best used for early-stage screening.
-Live interviews remain important for assessing cultural fit and two-way conversation later in the process.
+No. Asynchronous interviews are best suited for early-stage screening.
+Live interviews are still important for assessing cultural fit, collaboration, and conducting deeper conversations with shortlisted candidates.